interrogator/corpkit/_includes/custom/doc/doc_homepage.md

 Currently, *corpkit* works for Mac, and presumably Linux.
 Windows support is coming soon.

-To download the most recent OSX version, use the link in the menu bar, or just [click here](https://github.com/interrogator/corpkit-app/raw/master/corpkit-1.95.tar.gz).
+To download the most recent OSX version, use the link in the menu bar, or just [click here](https://github.com/interrogator/corpkit-app/raw/master/corpkit-2.0.3.tar.gz).
 See the [Setup page](doc_setup.html) for (very simple) installation instructions.

-Linux users might want to head to the main [GitHub page](https://www.github.com/interrogator/corpkit), clone/download the repository and run `corpkit/corpkit-gui.py`.
+Programmers and Linux users might want to install *corpkit* with `pip install corpkit` and then open the GUI with `python -m corpkit.corpkit-gui`.

 ## Cite